 What you'll learn...

 You can import numerous file types - such as .doc, docx, .rft and .txt - into Quip.
 Welcome all those static Microsoft Office files to the cloud, where you can follow a single living version of the document and you never have to manage it in an email thread again.

-Go to one of your Group folders From the top right, and click the + shadow icon in the folder body and then select Upload or Import.
+Go to one of your Group folders and at the top right of the screen, click the compose button, and then select Upload or Import.

 - Select a file from your computer (.doc, .docx, .rtf, .txt)

 - Drag it onto the Quip desktop or into a Quip folder